JudgeGroovyman/JudgeGroovyman.github.io/Programming.md

 - FreePascal comes with FreeVision which is a dos looking GUI builder
 - Rebol makes little
+- [GTKServer](http://www.gtk-server.org/intro.html) This lets you use GTK as a stream from any programming language

 GUIs from Code

+- [Kivy](https://kivy.org/#home) Python and Cython Super Easy GUIs Hello world is a few lines and there are a lot of examples
 - Pharo Smalltalk - This seems like a good option although Smalltalk is so foreign to me at this point
 - Ultimate++
 - Fyne with Go (tiny amounts of code to get simple apps running)
 - GTK with C# with Stetic (included with MonoDevelop)
-- wxWidgets with C++ - well documented with a pretty big community and probably not too hard to get working.  regularly updated
+- wxWidgets with C++ - well documented with a pretty big community and probably not too hard to get working.  regularly updated.
+See Javid9x s series on this for a starter.
+IMHO Hello World is way too complicated, but at least its well documented
 - Python with TkInter and Komodo (For graphically building the GUI - Totally Pro - Now Free)
 - ----- 2nd Tier
 - React like Adam is doing is great